gammasim/simulation_model/README.md

 ```

 The `value` field contains the actual value of the parameter or points towards a data file (e.g., an astropy table in ecsv format).

+### Subdivision of model files for telescope types and sites

+Model parameter files are sorted according to the telescope type and site (e.g., MSTN includes all model parameters relevant for the MST on the Northern site).
+The [Default](validated_model/Default) directory contains all model parameters with their default values.